 TERM ON and TERM OFF refer to the terminations of the CONTROL bus lines: the last module in a chain controlled via the front panel CONTROL connector must have these terminations ON, while all the others must have them OFF.
 The insertion or removal of the terminations is performed via internal DIP switches (see Fig. 3.4).
 The BUSY and DATA READY signals are available both for the individually addressed module and as a global readout of a system of many units connected together via the CONTROL bus.

-Fig. 4.16: Status Register 1
+Fig. 4.18: Status Register 1

-DREADY: Indicates that there are data (at least 1 event) in the Output Buffer.
+READY: Indicates that there are data (at least 1 event) in the Output Buffer.

-= 0 No Data Ready;

-= 1 Data Ready.
+- = 0 No Data Ready; - = 1 Data Ready.

 GLOBAL DREADY: Indicates that at least one module in the chain has data in the Output Buffer (OR of the READY+ signal of each module in the chain).

-= 0 No module has Data Ready;

-= 1 At least one module has Data Ready.
+- = 0 No module has Data Ready; - = 1 At least one module has Data Ready.

 BUSY: Busy status indicates that either a conversion is in progress or the board is resetting or the Output Buffer is full or the board is in MEMORY TEST mode.

-= 0 Module not Busy;
+- = 0 Module not Busy;

-= 1 Module Busy.

-GLOBAL BUSY: Indicates that at least a module in a chain is BUSY (OR of the BUSY+ signal of each module in the chain).

-= 0 No module is Busy;

-= 1 At least a one module is Busy.

-AMNESIA: Indicates that no GEO address was picked from the VME connectors. = 0 GEO is picked from the JAUX; = 1 GEO is not available from the JAUX: it can be written in the GEO Address Register (see § 4.6) for MCST operation.

-PURGED: during a CBLT operation it indicates that the board is purged, i.e. the board has finished to send data.

-= 0 the board is not purged;

-= 1 the board is purged.

-TERM ON: Termination ON bit.

-= 0 not all Control Bus Terminations are ON.

-= 1 all Control Bus Terminations are ON.

-TERM OFF: Termination OFF bit.

-= 0 not all Control Bus Terminations are OFF

-= 1 all Control Bus Terminations are OFF.

-EVRDY: is a flag for the Event Trigger Register. = 0 (default) indicates that the number in the Event Trigger Register (see § 4.19) is smaller than the number of events stored in the memory; = 1 indicates that the number in the Event Trigger Register (see § 4.19) is greater than or equal to the number of events stored in the memory and an interrupt request has been generated with interrupt level different from 0 (see § 4.2.3).

-N.B.: the condition in which both TERM ON and TERM OFF bits are equal to 0 indicates an uncommon termination status, e.g. some terminations are on and other are off.

-4.14.
-Control Register 1

-(Base Address + 01010, read/write)

-This register allows performing some module's general settings.

-Fig. 4.17: Control Register 1

-BLKEND:

-End of Block bit.
-Used in Block Transfer modes only.

-= 0 The module sends all requested data to the CPU; when the Output Buffer is empty it will send no valid data.
-If BERR_VME is enabled (see bit 5 below, BERR ENABLE), a Bus Error is generated with the readout of the last word in the Output Buffer (default).

-= 1 The module sends all data to the CPU until the first EOB word (end of first event) is reached; afterwards it will send no valid data.
+BLKEND: End of Block bit.
+Used in Block Transfer modes only. = 0 The module sends all requested data to the CPU; when the Output Buffer is empty it will send no valid data.
+If BERR_VME is enabled (see bit 5 below, BERR ENABLE), a Bus Error is generated with the readout of the last word in the Output Buffer (default). = 1 The module sends all data to the CPU until the first EOB word (end of first event) is reached; afterwards it will send no valid data.
 If BERR_VME is enabled, a Bus Error is generated at the readout of the EOB word.

-PROG RESET:

-Programmable Reset Mode setting bit.

-= 0 the front panel RESET acts only on data (data reset, default); = 1 the front panel RESET acts on the module (software reset).
+PROG RESET: Programmable Reset Mode setting bit. = 0 the front panel RESET acts only on data (data reset, default); = 1 the front panel RESET acts on the module (software reset).
 N.B.
 This bit is cleared only via hardware reset.

-BERR ENABLE:

-Bus Error enable bit.
-Used in Block Transfer mode only.

-= 0 the module sends a DTACK signal until the CPU inquires the module (default); = 1 the module is enabled to generate a Bus error to finish a block transfer.

-ALIGN 64:

-Allows to add a 32 bit dummy-word (marked as not valid datum, see § 4.5) to an event which is made up of an odd number of words during BLT32 and CBLT32 data readout.
+BERR ENABLE: Bus Error enable bit.
+Used in Block Transfer mode only. = 0 the module sends a DTACK signal until the CPU inquires the module (default); = 1 the module is enabled to generate a Bus error to finish a block transfer.
+ALIGN 64: Allows to add a 32 bit dummy-word (marked as not valid datum, see § 4.7) to an event which is made up of an odd number of words during BLT32 and CBLT32 data readout.
 In fact some 64 bit CPU's cut off the last 32 bit word of a transferred block if the number of words composing such block is odd, so it is necessary to add a dummy word (which will be then eventually removed via software) in order to avoid data loss.
-It is used in BLT32 and CBLT32 and is available in Firmware Rev. 6.02 and later.

-= 0 no dummy word added (default); = 1 dummy word added when the number of words is odd.
+It is used in BLT32 and CBLT32 and is available in Firmware Rev. 6.02 and later. = 0 no dummy word added (default); = 1 dummy word added when the number of words is odd.
 (Bits 7 to 15 are meaningless).

-4.15.
+This register is reset both via software and via hardware reset (see § 2.8), except for the bit 4 (PROG RESET) which is reset only via hardware reset.

+4.17.
 Address Decoder High Register

-This register contains the A31...A24 bits of the address of the module: it can be set via VME for a relocation of the Base Address of the module.
-The register content is the following:
+This register contains the A31...A24 bits of the module's address: it can be set via VME for a relocation of the module's Base Address.
+The register content is as follows:

-Fig. 4.18: ADER HIGH Register
+Fig. 4.20: ADER HIGH Register

-4.16.
+4.18.
 Address Decoder Low Register